 The cold opening seems to present Picard informing Jameson, for the first time, that the Enterprise is here to pick him up so he can negotiate the hostage situation.
 Jameson says he and his wife will beam aboard “at 1500 hours.”
-Immediately after the conversation ends, Data tells Picard “Nearly fifteen hundred now, sir,” so Picard immediately head for the transporter room, where Jameson and his wife materialize.
+Immediately after the conversation ends, Data tells Picard “Nearly fifteen hundred now, sir,” so Picard immediately heads for the transporter room, where Jameson and his wife materialize.

 - Why didn’t Jameson just say “We’ll beam over right away?”

 - Was his wife standing in the room with her 85-year-old husband, already packed, just in case a Federation starship shows up to whisk them off for an adventure?

 I guess they didn’t want to do a dissolve to indicate the passage of time in the teaser, and I guess they wanted the surprise reveal that Jameson uses a wheelchair.